-Normally, MLCC capacitors are the best choice for the output capacitor, therefore the ESR contribution is negligible and equation (46) can be simplified.
+Normally MLCC capacitor are the best choice for the output capacitor, therefore the ESR contribution is negligible and the equation (46) can be simplified.

 Secondary output capacitor

 The secondary output capacitor supplies the secondary output load current during the t{ON} (when diode D1 is reverse biased) and its value defines the secondary output voltage ripple (ΔV{OUT}).